techidaily/site-win11-tips/source/_posts/mastering-windows-proxy-detection-corrections.md

 ​​​​​​

  We don't want to bore you with the details while you try to fix this proxy setting issue.
-However, it's useful to understand[the basics of what a proxy actually is](http://www.makeuseof.com/tag/what-is-a-proxy-server/) and why Windows can run into problems with it.
+However, it's useful to understand [the basics of what a proxy actually is](http://www.makeuseof.com/tag/what-is-a-proxy-server/) and why Windows can run into problems with it.

  Essentially, a proxy server acts as a middleman between your computer and the internet.
 Instead of you connecting directly to the internet, you connect to the proxy server, which grabs information from the internet for you.